A Positive Attitude Keeps the Creative Strategy Agency in Business

 Such an event might have devastated other business owners, but not Alfonso.
 We spoke with him to learn what happened next and how the Creative Strategy Agency got back on track.

-A: Ive owned the Creative Strategy Agency for three years.
 It all started when I decided that my main goal was to help companies succeed through successful marketing initiatives.
-Passionate business owners have always been my inspiration and helping them reach their marketing goals is what truly continues to inspire me every day.
+Passionate business owners have always been my inspiration.
+Helping them reach their marketing goals is what truly continues to inspire me every day.

-Support from my family and friends has helped to really escalate my success.
-This support helps you on days that owning a small business is challenging.
+Support from my family and friends really helped to escalate my success.
+This support helps you on days that owning a small business is challenging, like those were.
 At the end of the day, its not the number of clients you have, its the number of lasting relationships you have with customers that will make the difference.
 Communication is what helps keep my business where it is, and learning how to communicate the best way starts with your own personal relationships.

 How does your business make more happen?
 We want to know!
 Share your story with us in the Comments section below, and we might contact you for a future article.